“Who are you?”

 Like I said, I’m the Coquette, but you can call me CQ if you like.

 People wearing ties have called me “one of the internet’s most irreverent personalities with a reputation for scathingly intelligent pop culture commentary,” which is nice of them, but really, I’m just a former party girl who managed to turn being a smart ass into a regular gig.

 No, really.
 I’m not telling.
 It doesn’t matter who I am anyway.

 I have a whole other buttoned-up professional life where nobody knows about all this crazy shit I do on the side.
-Hell, for a while I even designed collections of handbags and jewelry.
+For a while I even designed collections of handbags and jewelry.
 Still, first and foremost, I am a writer.

 “Wait, so you’re an anonymous internet personality?
-What the fuck’s that about?”
+What’s that about?”

 I have no idea.
-I’ve been doing this shit for half a damn decade, and I honestly couldn’t tell you how any of it happened.
+I’ve been doing this shit for more than half a decade, and I honestly couldn’t tell you how any of it happened.
 None of it was planned.
 It was a joke that turned into a hobby that turned into a second career.

 I started out blogging about my drug fueled Hollywood escapades, and I eventually found myself writing professionally.
 I love this shit.
 I really do.

 If you wanna talk business, feel free to hit me up.
 Writers gotta write.